Looking for holiday and winter centerpiece ideas for the dining table? Check out these budget-friendly design ideas using the same materials.

 When I started planning my Thanksgiving centerpiece for the dining table, I envisioned an arrangement that could easily be changed to suit the next few holidays.

-Although it was still technically fall, I wanted to use winter greens as the base to have the ability to swap out seasonal decor items for the next several months.
+Although it was still technically fall, I wanted to use winter greens as the base to have the ability to swap out seasonal decor items over the next several months.

-Check out the photos below to see how this centerpiece transitioned through the winter season so far.
+Check out the photos below to see how this winter centerpiece transitioned through the season.

 Planters for Dining Table Centerpieces